 Jumbling the formula into a sex-fight-love progression, Two Night Stand looks for an edge with two characters willing to just scratch a physical itch and call it one night, but then forced to meet the partner behind the coupling.
 In a mere 86 minutes director Max Nichols and writer Mark Hammer create two twentysomethings already accumulating adult luggage, and both Megan and Alec are rounded into people worth knowing through insecurities and prickliness.

-But by defaulting to weed as a mellow-out agent and conversations dominated by clogged toilets and the mechanics sex, Hammer demonstrates a limited capacity to stretch.
+But by defaulting to weed as a mellow-out agent and conversations dominated by clogged toilets and the mechanics of sex, Hammer demonstrates a limited capacity to stretch.
 Megan eventually reveals anxieties stemming from dashed expectations, only for Alec to counter with a really late yet de-rigour sucker-punch to derail the emerging romance.
 The final act involves police intervention and a prison cell, both real downers in trying to build a mood.

 Miles Teller and Analeigh Tipton are a notch better than the material and ride the ups and downs with admirable commitment.
 They find moments of chemistry, but not enough to counter the blizzard of mediocrity.